RustyTake-Off/docker-azure-pipeline/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Project] - Create a pipeline that builds a Docker image and pushes it to Azure Container Registry or Docker Hub.
+Create a pipeline that builds a Docker image and pushes it to Azure Container Registry or Docker Hub.

 ## Prerequisites